-The first vintage of Alliance Winery Zinfandel was 2016.
+The first vintage of Alliance Winery Zinfandel was in 2016.
 The current release, the 2018 Alliance Lodi Zinfandel ($28), is a plump, luscious, roly-poly red wine teeming with blueberry and black cherry-like fruit with a faint hint of earthiness — in other words, classic west side Lodi Zinfandel.

 "I knew the [Star Valley Vineyard] fruit was phenomenal," says Schaefer, "but all these years no one else knew about it because wine was never made from our stuff."
 Schaefer enlisted the winemaking help of a cousin who owns Comartin Cellars in San Carlos to "showcase" the vineyard.
 "Alliance started as a marketing venture to help sell our grapes, but the reception has been so positive that we've producing wine every year since 2016."

-There is another little known Historic Vineyard Society-registered site way out in Lodi's Clements Hills AVA, located alongside Hwy.
+There is another little-known Historic Vineyard Society-registered site way out in Lodi's Clements Hills AVA, located alongside Hwy.
 88 between the little communities of Lockeford and Clements.
-It is called Viola's Vineyard, and was planted by John R. Wiederrich in 1948 and 1949.
+It is called Viola's Vineyard and was planted by John R. Wiederrich in 1948 and 1949.
 According to Wiederrich's granddaughter Janet Klapstein, "Viola's is named after my mother, Viola Klapstein.
 It's 35 acres of Zinfandel, with a few stray plants of Tokay, all planted on their own roots.
 The vineyard is on a sandy bluff overlooking walnut trees and a cherry orchard.
 Most of the grapes have been going to wineries like [E. & J.] Gallo and Delicato."

-All of these vineyards — Giorgi/Ferrari, Star Valley, and Viola's — share the attributes of all historic vines: they have been well loved throughout their history, notwithstanding the economic ups and down, ebbs and flows of their long lives.
+All of these vineyards — Giorgi/Ferrari, Star Valley, and Viola's — share the attributes of all historic vines: they have been well loved throughout their history, notwithstanding the economic ups and downs, ebbs and flows of their long lives.
 They have also survived because they sit on favorable sites — natural conditions conducive to the making of good wine.
-If this were not true, they would never had lived long enough to become "old," "ancient," or historic vines.
+If this were not true, they would never have lived long enough to become "old," "ancient," or historic vines.

 Bechthold Vineyard Cinsaut (planted 1886):